luckmansugiarto/microfrontend-root/README.md

-Sample exercise to demonstrate the use of microfrontend using single spa framework.
+Sample exercise to demonstrate the use of microfrontend using single spa framework (https://single-spa.js.org/docs/getting-started-overview).
 This repository is used as the root config of other microfrontend applications.

 In order to run the microfrontend locally, each microfrontend applications need to be run separately.
-Look at each of the microfrontend's *package.json* file on which command to run.
+Look at each of the microfrontend's **package.json** file on which command to run.

 Once each microfrontend applications have been run locally, run this root config locally as well (see **package.json** file on which command to run).